 Smooth surface implants do not attach to the surrounding tissue.
 As a result, they may be somewhat more mobile.
 In addition, there may be less visible rippling than with a textured implant.

-Determining the type of incision and placement of breast implants is an important step when electing for St. Louis breast augmentation.
-Dr. Richard L. Kofkoff and his Missouri plastic surgery team will work closely with you to determine which option is in your best interest.
-Please contact our plastic surgery practice to learn more about breast augmentation methods.
+Determining the type of incision and placement of breast implants is an important step when electing for breast augmentation.
+Dr. Richard L. Kofkoff and his plastic surgery team in Missouri will work closely with you to determine which option is in your best interest.
+Please contact our plastic surgery practice in Chesterfield at (800) 924-9482 to learn more about breast augmentation methods.
+We serve clients in the St. Louis area including O'Fallon, St. Charles and Chesterfield.